vanNijnatten/Zettelkasten/ideas/pgp.md

 ## Installation
 GPG can easily be installed using the terminal on a **Mac** using  `brew install gnupg`, **Linux** using `sudo apt install gnupg`, or on Windows using the setup executable downloaded from [GPG4Win](https://gpg4win.org/download.html).
+Also, on a Mac, install pinentry using `brew install pinentry-mac` and add the line `pinentry-program /usr/local/bin/pinentry-mac` to the file `~/.gnupg/gpg-agent.conf`.
+The location of pinentry-mac can be determined using `which pinentry-mac`.

 ## Understanding PGP
 See also [this blogpost](https://www.varonis.com/blog/pgp-encryption)